Posted August 11, 2021

 By 2025, millennials and Generation Z employees will comprise over 63% of the workforce.
 These workers value different things about work than older generations.
 While millennials and Gen Z employees expect a competitive salary, they also are looking for a robust benefits package.
 These younger employees also want to work for a company who cares about them.
 Consider how to support employees’ work-life balance, and the needs of millennials and Generation Z workers.

-Bruce Tulgan, owner of Rainmaker Thinking, says employers who want to find and keep great Generation Z workers should focus on issues related to the human element.
-“Our research shows that Generation Zers primarily value three things: Supportive leadership, good working relationships with colleagues, and scheduling flexibility,” Tulgan explains.
+Employers who want to find and keep younger workers should focus on issues related to the human element.
+Research shows that these workers primarily value three things: Supportive leadership, good working relationships with colleagues, and scheduling flexibility.

-Generation Zers want to work near where they live, as well as have opportunities to work remotely when it’s convenient.
-“Most employers can provide a lot more work flexibility than they already do,” Tulgan advises.
-“Younger employees will work longer and harder if they have some control over when they come to work and where they work.”
+Many younger workers prefer to work near where they live with opportunities to work remotely when it’s convenient.
+They tend to work longer and harder if they have some control over when they come to work and where they work.

 Provide benefits that offer security

-Generation Z workers have grown up amid economic uncertainty, war and terrorism.
-Many feel insecure about life, so employers would be wise to offer a broad mix of benefits and perks to help them feel more secure, especially in the area of finances.
-In addition to traditional medical insurance coverage, workers look for health plans like dental and vision.
-And they want options that help with financial worries, such as student loan repayment assistance, financial planning, identity protection, and critical care coverage.
+Millennials and Generation Z employees have grown up amid economic uncertainty, war, terrorism and the COVID-19 pandemic.
+Many feel insecure about life.
+To support employees, companies should offer a broad mix of benefits and perks to help them feel more secure, especially those that support financial well-being.
+In addition to traditional medical insurance coverage, workers consider dental and vision insurance as essential benefits.
+And they want options that help with financial well-being, such as student loan repayment assistance, financial planning, identity protection and critical care coverage.